Zuehlke/machines-code-people/articles/evangelist-and-chameleon.md

 The difference between a tightrope walker and an evangelist is that the tightrope walker focuses on her own productivity and comfort.
 She doesn't attempt to convince anybody, but simply uses whatever she prefers (as long as she believes that it is ok within the context).

-The advantage of the tightrope walker is that because the specific tools are less important, Andrea can look at the big picture and focus on the most important issues.
+The advantage of the tightrope walker is that her focus is not on a specific tool.
+This gives Andrea the freedom to look at the big picture and focus on the most important issues.

 The disadvantage is that Andrea might miss an opportunity to improve the situation of the whole team.